the-cult-of-integral/discord-raidkit/README.md

-**There is currently one issue.
-You can view it [here.](https://github.com/Catterall/discord-raidkit/issues/5)**

-Issue Topic: "Start Error displaying on Mac OS"
+**There are currently no issues.
+If you have an issue, you can request help [here](https://github.com/Catterall/discord-raidkit/issues).**

 ---
 **⚠️ Warning ⚠️**